breatheco-de/content/src/content/lesson/learn-html.md

 title: "Learn HTML"
 subtitle: "HTML is to websites what columns are for buildings.

-Learn the basics of HTML - the foundation of the web."
+Learn HTML basics - the foundation of the web."

 cover: "https://ucarecdn.com/4cc6fa0b-2530-4052-aa7e-8dac03788ac3/"
 textColor: "white"